offmywave011/masterconcrete/Handling-picture.md

 It is important to understand that this image data represents the **original picture** and not the cropped document image.

-To get the cropped document image, you have to perform document contour detection on it and apply the cropping operation by using the `ContourDetector` class:
+To get the cropped document image, you have to perform document contour detection on the original image and apply the cropping operation by using the `ContourDetector` class:

 ```